sushanthakumar/iudx-developer-docs/docs/registration.md

 Users who require the provider role would need to give some extra information regarding the organization they are associated with.

 **NOTE: Provider registration is subject to approval.
-A user registered with the provider role may be able to access the Provider Panel once they have been approved by the admin of the Resource Server they have chosen**.
+A user registered with the provider role may be able to access the Provider Panel once they have been approved by the admin of the Resource Server they have chosen.
+Providers who are waiting for approval may connect with the point of contact in IUDX to expedite the approval process.**.

 ![Choosing provider role](../resources/auth/prov-role.png)<br/>
 *Choosing provider role*